|

 Light sources

-New is the much requested parallel light, the parallel
+New is the much requested parallel light, the parallel keyword can be used

 in combination with any type of light_source.
 The parallel light also works with photons,